Rafael McDonnell, Advocacy and Communications Manager

 Patrick Hanley, Policy and Advocacy Associate

-At Resource Center, Patrick works to advocate on behalf of the LGBTQ and HIV/AIDS
+At Resource Center, Patrick works to advocate on behalf of the LGBTQIA+ and HIV/AIDS

 community in North Texas.
 Patrick comes to Resource Center with nearly ten years of